You'll see that most of my recreation is spent putting myself through some form of physical punishment. ...

 Cycling

 After college, I decided to take up cycling.
-Since Fall, 2004, I've put over 10,000 miles on my reliable Giant OCR-1.
+Since Fall, 2004, I've put over 15,000 miles on my reliable Giant OCR-1.
+In the Fall of 2011 I received the best birthday present ever: a Scott Addict R1.
+Thanks to rainy Seattle weather I've only managed about 2,000 miles on it so far.
 In the past, I've trained for an ridden a centry and a time trial.
 Generally, I just like the open road and speed -- with a small, friendly group it can approach the zen of rowing (see below).

 Rowing

 At Amherst College, I rowed crew for all four years and rowed in the varisty A-boat for three of them.
-We won several medals and awards over the years, but it's just too difficult to keep rowing in a city like Chicago.
-I rowed the Charles with an Amherst Alumni boat in 2006, where we earned the dubious distinction of the "wayward mariner's award."
-I don't have much more to say about that.
+We won several medals and awards over the years.
+Though I was forced to take a hiatus in Chicago, you might find me paddling on Lake Union or Lake Washington in the wee hours of the morning.
+My last competition was the Head of the Charles with an Amherst Alumni boat in 2006, where we earned the dubious distinction of the "wayward mariner's award."
+In this case, the experience was, sadly, not the reward.

 Football